rigglemania/pysqlcipher3/README.rst

 pysqlcipher3
 ============

+**Note: this project is no longer being actively maintained.
+Security vulnerabilities may exist in this code.
+Use at your own risk.**

 This library is a fork of pysqlcipher targeted for use with Python 3, although support for Python 2 is still maintained.
 It is still in the beta state, although this library contains minimal new code and